DataDog/documentation/content/tracing/setup/java.md

 ## Compatibility

-We officially support the Java JRE 1.7 and higher of both Oracle JDK and OpenJDK.
+Datadog officially supports the Java JRE 1.7 and higher of both Oracle JDK and OpenJDK.

 ### Integrations